Phase Transitions in Collective Damage of Civil Structures under Natural Hazards: RFIM mapping and free-energy analysis

 \subsection{RFIM phase diagram}

-Using the fitted maps $a_1(M_w)$ and $a_2(\sigma)$, we numerically solved $m=\erf\!\left(\tfrac{m+a_1}{\sqrt{2},a_2}\right)$ on the $(M_w,\sigma)$ grid.
-At each grid point, we obtained the equilibrium magnetization $m^\star$ and used the corresponding damage fraction $m_d^\star$ for visualization.
-Because $a_2(\sigma)$ was fitted using data in the volatile regime, we extrapolated this relation into the synchronized regime.
-We identified the bistable region as grid points where solutions initialized from opposite states ($m_0=\pm1$) differed by more than $10^{-4}$.
-The critical magnitude and diversity, $M_{w_c}$ and $\sigma_c$, were then inferred from the fitted free energy (see \hyperref[section:methods]{Methods}, \textit{Identification of critical magnitude and diversity}).
+Using the fitted maps $a_1(M_w)$ and $a_2(\sigma)$, we numerically solved the mean-field self-consistency equation over the $(M_w,\sigma)$ grid.
+At each grid point, the stable solution defines the equilibrium magnetization $m^\star$, which we then converted to the corresponding damage fraction $m_d^\star$ for visualization.
+Because $a_2(\sigma)$ was fitted only over $\sigma \ge 0.6$, we extrapolated the fitted relation into the lower-diversity synchronized regime.
+We identified the bistable region as the set of grid points where solutions initialized from opposite states ($m_0=\pm1$) differed by more than $10^{-4}$.
+The critical magnitude and critical diversity, $M_{w_c}$ and $\sigma_c$, were then inferred from the fitted free-energy landscape (see Methods, \emph{Identification of critical magnitude and diversity}).